← Index · pp. 54–55

 It's a collapse into honesty

-Oh... but if I'm being honest me
+Oh..
+But if I'm being honest me

 *Probably a little darker